sahana-dhar/Talentia_Appsmith/README.md

 ###### [![](https://assets.appsmith.com/git-sync/Buttons.svg)](http://localhost:8080/app/talentia-appsmith/home-662179e1602d03280b1d0965?branch=release)

 # Viewing the app
-## For specific information on how to set up and view the locally-hosted app via Docker, see our project repository (link below).
+## For specific information on how to set up and view the locally-hosted app via Docker, see our project repository (https link below).
 1. Once Docker is set up, run the appsmith container on port 8080.
 2. After you've created or logged into your Appsmith account, click the dropdown arrow next to Create New.
 3. From this new window, select Import, then Import from Git repository.
 4. Choose Github and check the box below.
-5. Generate an SSH key using the following link to our project repository: git@github.com:sahana-dhar/23f-project-boilerplate.git
+5. Generate an SSH key using the following SSH link to our project repository: git@github.com:sahana-dhar/23f-project-boilerplate.git
 6. Once done, send the SSH key to dhar.s@northeastern.edu for read approval.
 7. Lastly, you'll be able to deploy the app after your key has been approved by hovering over the new application Talentia_Appsmith, and clicking Launch.
 Happy viewing!